 Clause 2(4) in Schedule 4 to the Western Australian Land Authority Act 1992 is amended by deleting “(including rights under the Superannuation and Family Benefits Act 1938)”.

-”.

-11 Lands Titles Office diagrams are now being held by the Western Australian Land Information Authority (see the Land Information Authority Act 2006 s.
-100).

-12 On the date as at which this compilation was prepared, the State Superannuation Amendment Act 2007 s.
+15 On the date as at which this reprint was prepared, the State Superannuation Amendment Act 2007 s.
 88 had not come into operation.
 It reads as follows:

-“

 88. Western Australian Land Authority Act 1992 amended